 Proactive student support and mentorship culture is undervalued in academia, writes Becca Spindel Bassett, who studies inequity in higher ed.
-By Becca Spindel Bassett, Inside Higher Ed Colleges are more than departments, buildings, and classes.
+By Becca Spindel Bassett, Reprinted from Inside Higher Ed Colleges are more than departments, buildings, and classes.
 They are organizations composed of resources and relationships.
-Supportive campus relationships yield resources so valuable that we shouldn’t sit back […]
+Supportive campus relationships yield resources so valuable that we shouldn’t […]

 Hagler, M. A., Christensen, K. M., & Rhodes, J. E. (2021).
 A Longitudinal Investigation of First-Generation College Students’ Mentoring Relationships During Their Transition to Higher Education.
 Journal of College Student Retention: Research, Theory & Practice, https://doi.org/10.1177/15210251211022741 Summarized by Ariel Ervin Notes of Interest: Many factors, such as affordability and limited cultural capital, contribute to the barriers many […]

-By Gene Beresin and Khadijah Booth Watkins, The Clay Center for Young Healthy Minds Currently, around half of all students attending college are the first in their families to do so.
+By Gene Beresin and Khadijah Booth Watkins, Reprinted from The Clay Center for Young Healthy Minds Currently, around half of all students attending college are the first in their families to do so.
 First-generation (first-gen) students have many strengths, as shown in the research.
-They tend to have higher satisfaction in college compared with non-first-gen peers, increased […]
+They tend to have higher satisfaction in college compared with non-first-gen […]

 by Jean Rhodes I maintain an email file of the student excuses I’ve received in my 20 years as a professor at UMass Boston.
 Some are predictable for college students, “I spilled coke on my computer and it turned off and won’t come back on,” or “This is embarrassing but I was several pages into […]

 Topics of Interest